input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal.md

 This allows for a collaborator to make an update to the document which removes themselves from the [`collaborators`](../metadata.md#collaborators) list.

-All versions of the document *MUST* list the author as the original author.
+All versions of the document are owned by the original author.
 The Author can not be changed by any document revision.

 Any Proposal that lists a collaborator is an invitation for that collaborator to participate in the proposal.